-Imagine sitting next to a table where the conversation consisted of one friend telling another to be happy that they didn’t have your disease!
+Imagine sitting next to a table where the conversation was of one friend telling another to be happy that they didn’t have your disease!

 Would you walk away joyfully thinking, yes, they are lucky to not have my disease?
 Or would those word fester deep inside reminding you of how horrific it really is to live with it?

 What if someone who heard us saying “at least you don’t have” is later diagnosed with it?
 Would they be comfortable coming to us for help or compassion when they already know that we view that disease or situation as hopeless?